 Human beings thrive on structure and routine; that’s why so many parents use consistent bedtime routines with their children.
 However, most people grow up, find their freedom, and let their effective sleep routines fall by the wayside.

-Get back to your inner child and create a functional sleep routine that helps you reduce anxiety and prepare your body for rest.
+Get back to your inner child and create a functional sleep routine that helps you reduce stress and anxiety and prepare your body for rest.
 Incorporate preparations for the next day, set limits to prevent distractions, and create a consistent timeline to send signals to your brain that it is time to sleep.

 Mindfulness is an integral component of both dealing with anxiety and creating a healthy sleep routine.
 Mindfulness goes beyond meditation and speaks to a deeper connection with the present moment.
 It allows you to be in your body rather than getting caught up in the trappings of your mind.
 It also helps you take a more active role in your mental health.